dutchdronesquad/rh-stream-overlays/README.md

 ## Documentation

+> [!IMPORTANT]
+> Please note, the default branch shows development code and may be ahead of the released version.
+For the latest stable version, switch to the [release branch][release-branch] or use the install instructions on the documentation [website].

-The full documentation can be found at [overlays.dutchdronesquad.nl](https://overlays.dutchdronesquad.nl).
-Where you can find all the information about the overlays, how to install them and how to use them in OBS.
+The full documentation can be found at [overlays.dutchdronesquad.nl][website].
+Where you can find all the information about the overlays, how to install them and how to use them in [OBS](https://obsproject.com).

 ## License